Nick Gilder: Biography

-Born in London, England, Gilder was raised in Vancouver, Canada.
+Born in London, Gilder was raised in Vancouver, British Columbia.
 He began his career as front-man for the glam rock band Sweeney Todd, which later briefly featured a very young Bryan Adams.
-Sweeney Todd had a number one hit, "Roxy Roller", that held on to the top spot in the Canadian music charts for three weeks in 1976.
+Sweeney Todd had a number one hit, "Roxy Roller," which had the top spot in the Canadian music charts for three weeks in 1976.
 It went on to win a Juno Award for "Best Selling Single" in 1977.

 Feeling they had international scope, Gilder and fellow band member, guitarist, and songwriting partner James McCulloch left the band and signed a US record deal.
-It was his second solo album, which spawned the hit "Hot Child in the City", that gave Gilder chart success in the United States.
-That song went to No. 1 both in Canada and the US.
-It also earned him two more Juno Awards: "Single of the Year" and for "Most Promising Male Vocalist of the Year" in Canada as well as a People's Choice Award in the US.
-It failed to chart in the United Kingdom, though it was featured on Top of the Pops and also in a Hot Gossip dance routine on The Kenny Everett Video Show.
-Since this success, Gilder has had only minimal success in Canada and none of his subsequent releases featured in the US Top 40.
+It was his second solo album, which spawned the hit "Hot Child in the City" and it gave Gilder chart success in the United States.
+The song went to No. 1 both in Canada and the US.
+It earned him two more Juno Awards: "Single of the Year" and for "Most Promising Male Vocalist of the Year" in Canada as well as a People's Choice Award in the US.
+It failed to chart in the United Kingdom, although it was featured on Top of the Pops and also in a Hot Gossip dance routine on The Kenny Everett Video Show.
+Since that success, Gilder has had only minimal success in Canada and none of his releases have hit the US Top 40.

-Gilder has also been successful as a songwriter for artists such as Bette Midler, Joe Cocker, Pat Benatar and Toni Basil.
-In 1984, the band Scandal featuring Patty Smyth had a US Top 10 hit with "The Warrior," which was written by Gilder and Holly Knight and earned him a BMI Airplay Award.
-The song also reached No. 1 in Canada, making him the first Canadian artist to reach the Top of the Canadian chart as lead singer for a band (Sweeney Todd with "Roxy Roller"), a solo artist ("Hot Child in the City") and songwriter for another artist.
+Gilder has also been successful as a songwriter for artists including Bette Midler, Joe Cocker, Pat Benatar and Toni Basil.
+In 1984, the band Scandal featuring Patty Smyth had a US Top 10 hit with "The Warrior" which was written by Gilder and Holly Knight; it earned him a BMI Airplay Award.
+The song also reached No. 1 in Canada, making him the first Canadian artist to reach the Top of the Canadian chart as lead singer for a band (Sweeney Todd with "Roxy Roller"), a solo artist ("Hot Child in the City"), and songwriter for another artist.